 The cost for camping are as follows, 120 MXN a night for the first 10 nights, and then goes down to 110 MXN a night at 11, then decreases further to 100 MXN a night after 30 days.

 They also offer dorm rooms, private rooms and have a full house available for rent.
 I would reserve a spot early if you’re going during peak season, as these do fill up every year.

 Also, it is much cheaper than the other options, as they only charge about 70 MXN a night to stay.
-There are also rooms available for around 20-30USD a night.
+There are also rooms available here for around 20-30USD a night.

-To downside is that the amenities are more basic, however in no way inadequate.
+The downside is that the amenities are more basic, however in no way inadequate.
 If you’re looking for a more… “rustic” option, this is the way to go.